spences10/VBA-IDE-Code-Export/README.md

 Export your excel VBA project source code for use with Git (or any VCS) from the Excel Developer ribbon, a pure VBA add-in for code export, no need to install a COM add-in

-Use this code so that all the associated VBA files used in a VBA project (*.cls, *.bas, *.frm files) can be effortlessly exported for use with a Version Control System.
+Use this add-in so that all the associated VBA files used in a VBA project (*.cls, *.bas, *.frm files) can be effortlessly exported for use with a Version Control System.

+Got code in your `Worksheet` and `ThisWorkbook` modules?
+No problem!
+CodeExport takes care of those too, exporting them as `*.sht` and `*.wbk` files :+1:

 This is specifically for Excel, although the VBIDE extensibility can be used for all the MS Office suite.